rur/good/README.md

 ### Overview

 The `good scaffold` command outputs files for a web server to a sub package of a Go module.
-The scaffold is geared towards user consoles and admin tools; integrated GUIs for a Golang web service or daemon.
+The scaffold is geared towards integrated GUIs for Golang web services and daemons, like admin tools or a user console.

 Top-level pages are added to the site using the `good page` command, which has a [starter template](#Starter-Template) feature to speed-up development.
 The scaffold package